bereket-tadesse/ProfilometeryDataVisualisation/README.md

 The package is still under developement in collaboration with other researchers as well.

-Next plan for this package is to utilize numpy and panda to analyse the vertex alignments as matrix and
+Next plan for this package is to utilize numpy and panda to analyse the vertex alignments as matrix and arrays.